nautobot/nautobot/README.md

-**The [2017 NetBox User Survey](https://goo.gl/forms/75HnNS2iE0Y1hVFH3) is open!** Please consider taking a moment to respond.
-Your feedback helps shape the pace and focus of NetBox development.
-The survey will remain open until 2017-03-31.
-Results will be published on the mailing list.

----

 ![NetBox](docs/netbox_logo.png "NetBox logo")

 NetBox is an IP address management (IPAM) and data center infrastructure management (DCIM) tool.
 Initially conceived by the network engineering team at [DigitalOcean](https://www.digitalocean.com/), NetBox was developed specifically to address the needs of network and infrastructure engineers.